 In the Information Age, the biggest sin is to forget that anyone can find out nearly everything about anyone if they try hard enough.

-Have a question for Glen?
-Ask or leave a comment below!
+Have a question for Glen or want to leave a comment?